survar-23/predict_credit_card_consumption/README.md

 Jupyter Notebooks for model development
 GitHub for version control

-Link to Resume & Future Work
 This project showcases the application of Supervised Learning and Regression Models to solve real-world banking problems.
-For more details and related work, feel free to check out my GitHub profile